-To perform this conversion, Canon cameras are distinctively modified to allow H-alpha light to pass to the sensor.
-With this modification your camera can start shooting extraordinary photographs of distant galaxies and nebulae like it never has before.
+This modification is performed to allow H-alpha light to pass to the sensor and have your camera start shooting extraordinary photographs of distant galaxies and nebulae like it never has before!

 Fortunately for those wishing to shoot the aforementioned types of images, it is still possible to convert certain cameras to overcome the challenge posed by the pre-installed filters.

 Applying our expert knowledge and experience, we at Night Sky Camera have developed our own unique system to modify cameras to a specific configuration.
 Our method is effective, reasonably priced, and, most importantly, reliable.